|

 crooked."

-English nickname for a tall, skinny person, turned surname turned forename,
+English byname for a tall, skinny person, turned surname turned forename,

 from Middle English hoit, meaning "long stick."